Cricket Hill Garden

 Zone hardiness: Proven in USDA zones 4-9.

-Plant size: 4-5 'eye' with a well developed root system.
-This size plant will most likely flower its first or second spring in the ground.
+Plant size: Plant has 4-5 'eyes' or buds, with a well developed root system.
+This size plant will most likely flower its second spring in the ground.